staabm/phpstan/website/src/user-guide/ignoring-errors.md

             - src/broken
 ```

-Ignoning errors with an IgnoreErrorExtension
+Ignoring errors with an IgnoreErrorExtension
 ------------------

-For more complex situations, you could create an IgnoreErrorExtension that can ignore errors programatically based on the Error, Node and Scope.
+For more complex situations, you could create an IgnoreErrorExtension that can ignore errors programmatically based on the Error, Node and Scope.

 [Learn more »](/developing-extensions/ignore-error-extensions)